 1. Interviews

-Also known as in-person surveys or household surveys, this used to be one of the most popular types of survey to conduct.
+Also known as in-person surveys or household surveys, this used to be one of the most popular types of surveys to conduct.
 Researchers like them because they involve getting face-to-face with individuals.
 Of course, this method of surveying may seem antiquated when today we have online surveying at our fingertips.
 However, interviews still serve a purpose.

 Often, in-person interviews are recorded on camera.
 This way, an expert can review them afterward.
 They do this to determine if the answers given may be false based on an interviewee’s change in tone.
 A change in facial expressions and body movements may also be a signal they pick up on.